dtbooy/T2A2-API-Webserver-Project/README.md

 ## User Model
 The User model represents the users table which contains data relating to the user.
 It has the following relationships with other models:
 * a one to many relationship with the UserGroup model.
-The UserGroup model acts in the role of a junction table representing a many to many relationship between the User model and Groups model.
+The UserGroup model acts in the role of a join table representing a many to many relationship between the User model and Groups model.
 * a one to many relationship with both the UserBook model and WantedBook model.
 * These models act in the role of a joint table representing many to many relationship between the User model and the Book model, namely the records of books a user owns (UserBook) and books a user wants (WantedBook).
 These relationships are bi-directional, with the ```cascade="all, delete-orphan"``` property, which will cascade record deletion form the User Model to associated records in the UserGroup, UserBook and WantedBook Models.